UKVeteran/Topological-Anomalies-in-Protein-Dynamics/README.md

 <h3>💻 Installation & Environment Setup</h3>
 <p>
-  We highly recommend isolating your installation within a virtual environment (conda or venv) to prevent dependency conflicts with existing geometric or structural biology packages.
+  We highly recommend isolating your installation within a virtual environment to prevent dependency conflicts with existing geometric or structural biology packages.
 </p>

 <pre><code># 1.
 Clone the repository and navigate to the project root